DavidVentura/water/README.md

 This python library parses classes so that they can be executed as commands.
 In contrast with fire, there is no "automatic" type casting -- the type casting is 100% based on type hints.

+## Type casting

+When calling `execute_command` the values passed in the command get casted to the annotated types on the function signature.

+Supported types:

+* int, float
+* bool: the strings `['true', '1', 't', 'y']` are considered true.
+* lists, tuples: input is split by comma (`,`) and each element is casted independently.

 # Examples

 ## Type casting